Skip to content

 Note

-If users use the method of bringing in IAM roles to collect resources, certain operation permissions need to be enabled.
+If users use IAM roles to collect resources, certain operation permissions need to be enabled.

 This collector requires the following operation permissions: